MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/general/sprint-230-update.md

 ---

-### Add support for ES modules in Azure DevOps Extension SDK
+### New version of the Azure DevOps Web Extension SDK

 With this update we are releasing a new version of the Azure DevOps Web Extension SDK.
 The client SDK enables web extensions to communicate to the host frame.
 It can be used to:
 * Notify the host that the extension is loaded or has errors